cgustave/taskwatcher/README.md

 #### Expectation from the launched command

 A command may be ran without specific requirement, however to benefit from additional features, the run command may provide feedback via a text file.

-The suggestion is to add to programs launched with taskwatcher a command line option to generate the **feedback.log** file, example :
+The suggestion is to add to programs launched with taskwatcher a command line option to generate the **feedback** file.
+The feedback file is expected to be named based on the taskid : feedback_TASKID.log Example :

-- Without taskwatcher :
+- Call without taskwatcher :
 	`checkitbaby.py --playbook myPlaybook --playlist myPlaylist --run 1 --dryrun`

-- With taskwatcher :
+- Same call with taskwatcher :
+	- Get a taskid : `control.py --reserve`  ==> Got 1
+	- Launch task using taskid 1 :
-	`launch.py --taskid 1 --name 'Runner' --feedpath /fortipoc/playbooks/myPlaybook/run/1 --dbpath /fortipoc/taskwatch --timeout 30 -- checkitbaby.py --playbook myPlaybook --playlist myPlaylist --run 1 --dryrun`
+	`launch.py --taskid 1 --name 'Runner' --feedpath /fortipoc/playbooks/myPlaybook/run/1 --db /fortipoc/taskwatch/sqlite.db --timeout 30 -- checkitbaby.py --playbook myPlaybook --playlist myPlaylist --run 1 --dryrun --feedback feedback_1.log`

+	Notes :
-	Note : the command to run is located after the --
+	- the command to run is located after the --
+	- called program is informed with --feedback feedback_1.log that it should write a feedback file named feedback_1.log

 ##### Running task status